pqnelson/calculator/doc/exponential.md

 # Overview

-The basic gameplan in this module is to define `:e`, then define the exponential function.
+The basic game-plan in this module is to define `:e`, then define the exponential function.
 Lets review how we do this piecewise.

 ## Defining Euler's Constant "e"